 19. Raynesway Refuse Centre.
 In the old part of the centre are a few Thorn Alpha 5s designed to run on 140 Watt SLI/H lamps.
 Their columns are very rusty, and the lanterns themselves are looking very worn out.
 The lamps in at least two of them are broken, however one still has a linear lamp connected (although its lantern is tilted about 45°).
 Unsurprisingly, none of the lanterns work anymore.

-Also shown below is a gear in head Thorn Alpha 3 without a bowl - I'm assuming that this may not have been put up at the same time, as the bracket is free of any rust and the support strut is shorter.
+Also shown below is a gear-in-head Thorn Alpha 3 without a bowl - I assume that this may not have been put up at the same time, as the bracket is free of any rust, and the support strut is shorter.

 One lantern still had an intact lamp fitted; one had a smashed lamp inside and the other two were empty.
 According to a worker at the refuse site, the area the lanterns were installed in was last used in 1985.